Kerri Walsh Jennings Bio And Facts

 Beach Volleyball Career

 Kerri Walsh Jennings has been a phenomenal volleyball player since high school where she led her team to three state championships.
-At Stanford she was a great overall player and recorded over 1500 kills, 1200 digs, and 500 blocks in her four years.
-After competing in indoor volleyball in the 2000 Olympics, she focused on beach volleyball after.
+At Stanford she was a great overall player and recorded over 1500 kills, 1200 digs, and 500 blocks in her four years as a collegiate athlete.
+After competing in indoor volleyball in the 2000 Olympics, she turned her focus to beach volleyball.
 Walsh Jennings regularly competed in the US AVP Tour as well as the International FIVB Tour.

-She first joined forces with Misty May-Treanor in 2001.
-The two were ranked first in the world by 2002.
+She first joined forces with Misty May-Treanor in 2001, and the two were quickly ranked first in the world by 2002.
 The pair had one of the longest winning streaks in volleyball history as they won 112 matches straight until losing in 2008 to US Olympic teammates in a competition.

 Walsh Jennings and May-Treanor won gold medals at the 2004, 2008, and 2012 Olympics.
 After May-Treanor retired in 2012, Walsh Jennings won bronze in 2016 with April Ross.
-Walsh Jennings is hoping to make a sixth Olympic appearance in 2021.
+She did not appear in the 2020 Tokyo Olympics, after failing to succeed in the qualifiers.

 Titles and Awards

 Kerri Walsh Jennings was born in San Jose to two very athletic parents.
-Her dad, Tim Walsh, was a minor league baseball player for the Oakland A's as well as a semi-pro basketball player.
+Her dad, Tim Walsh, was a minor league baseball player for the Oakland A’s and a semi-pro basketball player.
 Her mom, Margie Walsh, was also a talented volleyball player.
 Kerri Walsh Jennings also has one older brother and two younger sisters.

-- In college, her volleyball team won 90% of the time and won the NCAA finals twice.
+- In college, her volleyball team won 90% of the time and won the NCAA Championship twice.

 - At the 2000 Olympics, Misty and Kerri’s family met and talked.
 This is where Misty first brought up the idea of them being partners.